-The Food and Drug Administration’s rules require sunscreens to keep their original strength that long, says the Mayo Clinic website.
+The Food and Drug Administration’s rules require sunscreens to keep their original strength that long, says the Mayo Clinic.

 Using sunscreen products more than 3 years old can mean the effectiveness is compromised.
 In which case, why bother using sunscreen at all?
 Another caution to keep in mind is to keep plastic bottles out of the sun.
 Adds Mayo:

 “Place sunscreen containers in the shade or wrap them in a towel.
 Discard sunscreen that has any obvious changes in color or consistency.”

 11. Tough-enough bathroom tissue

 The cheapest toilet paper is no bargain, Consumer Reports found.
-Low-end products are neither soft nor strong, the experts said.
+Low-end products are neither soft nor strong, the experts say.

 As with other purchase decisions, though, you don’t have to pay top dollar to get a good product.
 Make your decision by comparing price per square foot and getting a midgrade paper.
 Bear in mind that you’ll probably need fewer sheets if you buy a stronger multiple-ply product.

 Coupons and sales help keep costs down.
 To tell if a big, multi-roll package is worth it, just whip out your phone’s calculator and compare the price-per-roll for big bundles versus regular-sized packages.